 2. Go to Theme Panel > Theme Fonts> Typekit.com Fonts.

 - Paste the font family name in the required filed.

 3. Open the font panel for the section on which you want to apply the Typekit custom font.

 - You will find your custom font under the Font Family drop-down for each sub-section.

 - Save Settings

-You should now see the the font being applied on your website.
+You should now see the font being applied to your website.